argoproj/argo-cd/docs/proposals/cmp-parameters.md

 This new feature will allow a plugin to "announce" acceptable parameters for an Application.
 It will also allow the plugin to consume parameters once the user has defined them.

-Parameter announcements may be simple (advertising a simple key/value string pair) or rich (advertising more information about the expected value).
+Parameters definitions may be simple (advertising a simple key/value string pair) or rich (advertising more information about the expected value).
 An "image" would be an example of a rich parameter description.
 The plugin would describe the parts of an image parameter, and the UI would build the appropriate input.